nycmeshnet/nycmesh.net/content/blog/how.md

 For antennas you need higher gain (db) to go long distances.
 A 19db NanoBeam will go 1km, a 23db LiteBeam will go 3km, and a 33db/38db AirFiber will go 10km.

 Generally for radios, the higher the frequency the faster the connection and the more it is susceptible to weather and objects.
 Double the frequency and you double the potential data rate.
-5GHz wifi is roughly twice as fast as 2.4GHz wifi, but 2.4GHz has better coverage for home wifi as it will go through the internal walls.
+5GHz wifi is roughly twice as fast as 2.4GHz wifi.
+2.4GHz suffers from interference and should only be used for old or small devices that don't support 5GHz.

 -900MHz (Lorawan) will go through a building, very slow speeds
 -2.4GHz (WiFi) will pass through a wall